Glossary

 Consolidator

-An interface between multiple buyers and sellers that simplifies invoice presentment allowing trading partners to interact through one party.
+An interface between multiple buyers and sellers that simplifies invoice presentment, allowing trading partners to interact through one party.

 Contra-Accounts

 A general ledger account that offsets the balance in a related account; e.g., an accumulated depreciation account that offsets the fixed asset account.
 Combined, they report the net value of the assets remaining.
-Another example of such a pair is allowance for doubtful accounts and accounts receivable.
+Another example of such a pair is for doubtful accounts and accounts receivable.

 Contributed Capital